 Thus, the exact GA given in (\ref{equ def CR}) can be expressed as

-While the second term is in closed form, the first term needs to be calculated by Monte Carlo (MC) simulation.
-We present an Importance Sampling (IS) approach for its efficient computation in Section \ref{sec IS CR+}.
-The GA of \cite{GordyLuetkebohmert2013} is an analytical approximation for expression (\ref{equ GA exact actuarial}), which we briefly review in the Appendix \ref{app actuarial GA}.
+While the second term is in closed form, the first term needs to be calculated by MC simulation.
+We present an IS approach for its efficient computation in Section \ref{sec IS CR+}.
+The GA of \cite{GordyLuetkebohmert2013} is an analytical approximation for expression (\ref{equ GA exact actuarial}), which we briefly review in the e-companion \ref{app actuarial GA}.